Best Potty Training Supplies 2026: Top 8 Picks for Toddlers

 Key Takeaways

-- The OXO Tot 2-in-1 Seat and Step Stool is the best approach for training directly on the regular toilet
+- The OXO Tot 2-in-1 Go Potty is the best portable option and works on the regular toilet too

 - Coordinate timing and approach with your daycare before starting home training